Student Scheduling Solver

 Best Student Schedule Found So Far

 During the automated scheduling (when the solver is running), the best student schedule found so far is saved here.
-It is the schedule that is presented to the user when he/she stops the solver or when the time-out is reached.
+It is the schedule that is presented to the user when they stop the solver or when the time-out is reached.

-When the user interacts and makes changes, he/she can save intermediate results as “Best Student Schedule Found So Far” and later come back to this schedule if the current one is not good.
+When the user interacts and makes changes, they can save the intermediate results as “Best Student Schedule Found So Far” and later return to this schedule if the current one is not satisfactory.

 Current Student Schedule